Donders-Institute/meg-hackathon/2021-08-26-hybrid-meeting/README.md

 We also have a number of small huddle rooms that accomodate 2-4 people.
 These don't have names like the others, and they cannot be reserved.
 These rooms are typically used to meet with a few people.

 There is a general purpose presentation computer and a wall-mounted LCD screen with a webcam on top of it.
 You can also connect your own laptop to the LCD screen and audio using a HDMI cable and select that as the source on the [AMX switch panel](https://intranet.donders.ru.nl/index.php?id=audio-video).

+Using these huddle rooms for hybrid meetings is similar to having multiple people together behind a single desk.
+If there are two or more people present in real-life, you should use the webcam microphone and speakers of either the installed computer or of your laptop.
+If there is only one person, using a headset will improve the audio quality, not only for you, but also for the people attending online as the meeting software does not have to do feedback correction.

 ## When and how to use the Epiphan